Understanding the Roles of HHS and OCR

 Enforcement and Compliance

 Once the rules are set, the OCR takes the lead in enforcement.
 They monitor healthcare providers, health plans, and other entities that handle health information, ensuring they comply with HIPAA standards.
-The OCR uses a range of tools, from audits to investigations, to maintain compliance.
+The OCR uses various tools to maintain compliance, from audits to investigations.

 Real-World Implications: What Does This Mean for You?